 The genomic coding sequence of VcRacGAP1 was obtained by genomic data mining.
-It comprised 9 exons with the CC region, C1 motif and RhoGAP domain encoded by exons 2 and 3, exons 5 and 6 and exon 7, respectively (Supplementary Table S6).
+It comprised 9 exons with the CC region, C1 motif and RhoGAP domain encoded by exons 2 and 3, exons 5 and 6 and exon 7, respectively (Supplementary Table S7).
 In contrast to Leptopilina, the RhoGAP domain is encoded by a single exon in V. canescens RacGAP1 as well as in all calyx RhoGAPs.
-Interestingly, the VcGAP12 gene is located close to the VcRacGAP1 gene on chromosome 3, but is three exons shorter, suggesting a recent incomplete duplication (Supplementary Table S6).
-In contrast, VcVLP2 and the other VcGAP genes are more widely distributed in the V. canescens genome (Supplementary Table S6).
-It is therefore possible that incomplete duplication events of the VcRacGAP1 gene, followed by further tandem and dispersed duplication of the ancestrally duplicated genes, led to the current number of calyx RhoGAPs in V. canescens organized in several clusters comprising 2 or more genes in tandem arrays (Figure 3C).
+Interestingly, the VcGAP12 gene is located close to the VcRacGAP1 gene on chromosome 3, but is three exons shorter, suggesting a recent incomplete duplication (Supplementary Table S7).
+However, no phylogenetic relationship could be inferred between VcRacGAP1 and VcGAP12, as the corresponding proteins were either grouped in the phylogeny but the grouping was not supported by bootstrap analysis (Figure 1D), or were not grouped in the phylogeny (Supplementary Figure S4).
+In contrast to VcRacGAP1 and VcGAP12, VcVLP2 and the other VcGAP genes are more widely distributed in the V. canescens genome, being organized into several clusters consisting of two or more genes in tandem arrays (Figure 3 and Supplementary Table S7).
+For several of these clusters, the V. canescens calyx RhoGAP proteins were found in bootstrap-supported groups in the phylogeny, suggesting a close relationship (Figure 1D, Supplementary Figure S4 and Figure 3).
+This is the case, for example, for VcVLP2 and VcGAP9, VcGAP1 and VcGAP3, or VcGAP10 and VcGAP11, which most likely originated from tandem duplication events.
+Therefore, it is possible that two or more incomplete duplication events of the VcRacGAP1 gene, followed by further tandem and dispersed duplication of the ancestrally duplicated genes, led to the current number of calyx RhoGAPs in V. canescens.